-Some of the section above can be combined, for example information about with credits – but Producers and Artists need to know you deliver on time and offer revisions.
-They need to know some specifics but not to much as they might get confused.
+Some of the sections above can be combined, for example, information about with credits – but Producers and Artists need to know you deliver on time and offer revisions.
+They need to know some specifics but not too much as they might get confused.

 – Include your story as a musician

 Music connects, and musicians connect to other musicians.
-My suggestion is keep the discussion in terms that benefit the users – meaning that It’s fine to tell when you got your first guitar or your first remote recording session, but you should tell the story in a way that make the understand you will make a great choice for the song!
+My suggestion is to keep the discussion in terms that benefit the users – meaning that It’s fine to tell when you got your first guitar or your first remote recording session, but you should tell the story in a way that makes them understand you will make a great choice for the song!

 In my story which you can check out here, I mention the years I have played and the number of sessions and